godalming123/common-assembly/readme.md

         - Loops
         - Defer and errdefer statements
     - Transforming data with code at compile time, EG:
-      - Counting how many charecters there are in a string at comptime before it is printed
+      - Counting how many characters there are in a string at comptime before it is printed
       - Generating prime numbers
       - Generating domain specific code, like SQL migrations, or the react compiler
   - These could be functions that: